-Author has written 18 stories for Supernatural, Life, General, Fantasy, and General.
+Author has written 26 stories for Supernatural, Life, General, Fantasy, General, and Love.

 Ello, ello, ello, what's all this then?
 Someone's stumbled across my profile have they?
 I did not see that coming, no really I didn't, if I did that would mean I could see the future and if I could see the future I would have won the lotto by now.
 Anyway, enough of my pointless rambling and on with the show!
 Actually scratch that, show suggests this is exciting, how about; on with the page full of words!
 Doesn't have quite the same ring to it does it?
 Pity, I'd better get on with it anyway, I'll share some undoubtably thrilling information about myself and if you're lucky I might even talk about my stories.